markyjackson-taulia/Personal-Goals/README.md

 ## A repo to help organize my goals,projects,and what I am reading.

 ## What I am working on
-1. JavaScript
+1. Code Everyday
 2. Build a simple project a week.
-3. Code Everyday
+3. JavaScript
 4. FCC --> In Progress
-5. HTML/CSS
+5. HTML/CSS Refresher